snubwoody/wakunguma.com/src/articles/rust-performance.md

 ## Linking

-Rust uses the default system linker on most platforms, this is slow...
+By default, rust uses the system linker on most platforms.
+On most platforms the system linker is slow, single threaded and is **very** important, so work isn't always done the linker to improve compile times.

 ## The future
 It's not peak at all, however, rust's compile times have gotten a lot better throughout the years